CTPUG/wafer/docs/static.rst

 Usage
 =====

-The ``manage.py staticsitegen`` command will generate a static version of the site using django-medusa.
+The ``manage.py build`` command will generate a static version of the site using django-bakery.

 The static site will include pages, talks, sponsors and user details.